endurox-dev/endurox/README.md

 - Version 3.5.1 released on 03/03/2017.
 Updates on tpreturn() - more correct processing as in Tuxedo, free up return buffer + free up auto buffer.

 - Version 3.5.2 released on 24/03/2017.
 Bug #105 fix.
 Abort transaction if it was in "preparing" stage, and tmsrv loaded it from logfile.
+Meaning that caller alaready do not wait for tpcommit() anymore and got inconclusive results, thus better to abort.

 - Version 3.5.3 released on 26/03/2017.
 Fixes for Solaris, Sun Studio (SUNPRO) compiler